HomeHow to PlayPhotosDictionaryProductsContact

 PLAYING THE GAME

-With two empty spaces on the board the first player now jumps one of the white marbles and removes it.
+With two empty spaces on the board the first player now jumps one of the white stones and removes it.
 All moves from this point on must be made by jumping one or more of the opponent's men.

 Jumping must always be towards, or away from the players, or to the right or left.
 A move may not be diagonal or in more than one direction in a single play.
-A player may jump as many of his opponent's men in a single play as he desires providing he ends in an empty space and that there is only a single empty space between the men he is jumping.
+A player may jump as many of his opponent's men in a single play as he desires providing, he ends in an empty space and that there is only a single empty space between the men he is jumping.

 (This version is from the original game KONANE by Anekona, Hawaii)